-I originally compiled this post in 2007 – with the benefit of hindsight, it was a bit premature, but still worth keeping in mind!
+I originally wrote this post back in 2007, so a lot of the examples and dates are a bit old now – with the benefit of hindsight, it was a bit premature, but still worth keeping in mind in 2022!

 House prices go both up and down

 When water is boiling in a jug, the hottest water rises to the top, while the coolest water sinks to the bottom.
 This is an analogy for change of value in the share market, the property market, and many other things.
 It is a principal of chaos theory, and another way of saying “what goes up must come down”